 Kalamazoo MI 49008-5434 USA

-Dr. Christopher Biggs is a composer and intermedia artist residing in Kalamazoo, Mich., where he is assistant professor of digital composition at Western Michigan University.
+Dr. Christopher Biggs is a composer and multimedia artist residing in Kalamazoo, MI, where he is assistant professor of digital composition at Western Michigan University.
 Biggs’ recent projects focus on integrating live instrumental performance with interactive audiovisual media.
 In addition to collaborating with artists in other disciplines on projects, he treats all of his works as collaborations between himself and the initial performing artist by working with the performers during the creative process and considering their specific skills and preferences.

 Biggs’ music has been presented across the United States and Europe, as well as in Latin America and Asia.
 His music is regularly performed on conferences and festivals, including the SEAMUS Conference, Visones Sonoras, Electronic Music Midwest, and Society for Composers Inc. His music is available on Ravello Records, Irritable Hedgehog, and Peanut Shell Productions.

 Biggs received the 2008 Missouri Music Teacher’s Association composer of the year award, the 2009 SEMAUS/ASCAP first place award, the 2011 MACRO International Composition Award, and the 2012 Issa Music and Dance Faculty Award.
 He was a Preparing Future Faculty Fellow at the University of Missouri-Kansas City from 2007 to 2010.

 Biggs teaches acoustic and electronic music composition, electronic music, and music theory.
 He received degrees from American University (B.A. in print journalism), The University of Arizona (M.M. in music composition), and the University of Missouri-Kansas City (D.M.A. in music composition).
 He studied music composition with renowned composers Zhou Long, Chen Yi, James Mobberley, Joao Pedro Oliveira, Daniel Asia, and Paul Rudy.